d4n3sh/thedaneshproject/content/posts/2007-11-28-im-done-with-the-arkayne-related-posts-plugin.md

 I sent 4 mails asking for support but never heard back from Arkayne.

 Apparently the Arkayne Related plugin is not working as advertised.
 The only thing left to do now is to drop the plugin.
-Till then I&#8217;m back to [Simple Tags&#8217;s][2] related posts feature.
+Till then I'm back to [Simple Tags's][2] related posts feature.

 I love the concept behind Arkayne and hope they get it running soon.